Century City, Cape Town

 Century City is a suburb of Cape Town, South Africa.
-It is a mixed-use development, which includes entertainment, residential, retail, and commercial components.
+It is a mixed-use development, which includes residential, retail, commercial, and entertainment components.

-The neighborhood is located 10 km to the north-east of Cape Town CBD, along the N1 freeway, and is traversed by numerous waterways, wetlands, and canals.
+The neighbourhood is located 10 km to the north-east of Cape Town CBD, along the N1 freeway, and is traversed by numerous waterways, wetlands, and canals.

+Canal Walk shopping mall, which forms part of Century City, is Cape Town's largest mall, and a major shopping destination for residents.